 CARAT WEIGHT, the fourth of the “4 C’s,” is what your diamond weighs on a scale.
 (It actually has nothing to do with the diamond’s size.)
 Not all one carat diamonds look the same size!
 Well-cut diamonds look much larger than poorly cut ones since all the weight is in the correct places, not hiding underneath.

 In conclusion, buying a diamond should not be a scary experience!
 It all comes down to picking a budget, deciding what is most important to you about your new diamond, and finding the right place to shop.
 Let me suggest Kruckemeyer and Cohn.
 Our store specializes in GIA Triple Excellent diamonds, the industry’s standard of excellence, the most important aspect of the diamond – the CUT.
 Good luck, and we look forward to seeing you soon!
-We are a must place to visit for your Easter gift shopping.
+We are a must place to visit for your engagement diamond.